yusoph-dev/todo-web/README.md

 This variable enables demo mode in the application.

-### Todo_api Setup
+### Api Setup

-The `Todo-api` folder contains the backend of the application, developed using AdonisJS framework with MySQL as the database.
+The `api` folder contains the backend of the application, developed using AdonisJS framework with MySQL as the database.

 To set up the backend, follow these steps:

-1. Navigate to the  `Todo-api`  directory:
+1. Navigate to the  `api`  directory:

 ```
-cd Todo-api
+cd api
 ```

 2. Install the project dependencies: